-Under the code of ethics pharmacists must respect the autonomy, values, and dignity of each patient.
-Patients have the right to make informed decisions about their care and pharmacists have a professional obligation to obtain a patient's informed consent when providing healthcare or collecting and using personal health information.
+Under the Code of Ethics, the autonomy, values, and dignity of each patient must be respected.
+Patients have the right to make informed decisions about their care and pharmacists have a professional obligation to obtain a patient's or their agent's informed consent when providing healthcare or collecting and using personal health information.